caseyg/awesome/TOPICS.md

 ## erd

-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Free and open-source database diagrams editor, visualize and design your DB with a single query.
+*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

 ## mariadb

-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Free and open-source database diagrams editor, visualize and design your DB with a single query.
+*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

 *   [dolthub/dolt](https://github.com/dolthub/dolt) - Dolt – Git for Data